prefix-dev/pixi/docs/design_proposals/multi_environment_proposal.md

 - `system-requirements`: The system requirements of the environment
 - `activation`: The activation information for the environment
 - `platforms`: The platforms the environment can be run on.
 - `channels`: The channels used to create the environment.
+Adding the `priority` field to the channels to allow concatenation of channels instead of overwriting.
 - `target`: All the above features but also separated by targets.
 - `tasks`: Feature specific tasks, tasks in one environment are selected as default tasks for the environment.